mrjackyliang/discord-stonker-bot/README.md

 ### 9. Role Manager
 Add or remove selected roles from members if it meets a condition (`yes-to-yes`, `no-to-no`, `yes-to-no`, or `no-to-yes`).

-Useful for many scenarios like when members lose a Premium role or when they get muted, and you need to remove _write access_ roles.
+Useful for many scenarios like when members lose a Premium role or when members get muted (_removing_ write access roles).

 | __Key__                             | __Type__   | __Description__                               | __Accepted Values__                                   |
 |-------------------------------------|------------|-----------------------------------------------|-------------------------------------------------------|